Mordecai Kurz: Research

 (vi) Criticism of the Sherman Antitrust Act.
 Kurz is critical of the current antitrust laws, saying they are the wrong tool to address rising market power.
 The Sherman Antitrust regime, patent law and Supreme Court decisions, all exempt technological market power.

 (vii) Antitrust.
 Kurz favors expanded antitrust enforcement.
 While some oppose antitrust on the grounds that it penalizes the most successful for being successful, he argues that it would be beneficial for consumers to limit the growth of monopoly wealth created by the successful firms.
-This for two reasons.
-First, a successful superstar firm impedes the growth of its competitors with many different strategies that are often hard to detect, as was the case of Netscape and Microsoft.
-Second, a policy to prevent a superstar firm from growing beyond a certain size enables other firms to grow, to increase their productivity and market share, increase the equilibrium number of firms and of competing products.
-He demonstrates that such a policy is welfare improving.
+This for is two reasons.
+First, a successful superstar firm impedes the growth of its competitors with many different strategies that are often hard to detect, as was the case with Netscape and Microsoft.
+Second, a policy to prevent a superstar firm from growing beyond a certain size enables other firms to grow, increase their productivity and market share, and increase the equilibrium number of firms and of competing products.
+He demonstrates that such a policy is welfare-improving.

 (viii) Policy advocacy.
 Kurz has published widely on policy proposals to remedy the ills caused, he believes, by market power.
 According to him, a good policy must permit initial market power as an incentive to innovators, but the policy must also broaden the goal of Sherman Antitrust to blocking the expansion of this initial market power beyond the level permitted by patent law.
 This calls for regulating firms with technological market power to ensure it dissipates rapidly and is prevented from becoming a permanent feature.
 Patent law must be revised, technological acquisitions must be limited and other tactics used by technology firms must be prohibited.
 He supports reforming labor laws to allow easier unionization to improve working conditions, attain a better balance of power in the labor market and improve management-labor cooperation.

 (ix) Views on the Biden Administration The laissez-faire policy introduced in the 1980s resulted in rising market power and inequality, combined with increases in social division and strife.
 A similar process under a free market policy during the Progressive era was reversed, starting in 1901, with actions and policies introduced by the reform minded President Theodore Roosevelt.
 In our time, the Biden administration came into power in January 2021 with growing demand for broad reforms of the role of government.
 Kurz suggests that the economic policy of the Biden administration, stressing active government investments in infrastructure and environment, offers the first sign of a policy reversal.
 It is likely to lead to a much broader reform agenda that will take some years to develop.